MarcoZulianiE/MarcoZulianiE/README.md

 <h2>About Me</h2>

-- I'm a Software Engineering Student at Universidad de los Andes, currently doing an internship at [Caseware](https://www.linkedin.com/company/caseware-international-inc/mycompany/) as a Software Developer.
+- I'm a Software Engineering Student at Universidad de los Andes.

 - I am starting to expand my knowledge in infrastructure and automation.
 I believe this will enable me to develop more comprehensive solutions that cover a wider range of fields.